tolee824/SaYoPillow_ML_Project/README.md

 #### -- Project Status: [Completed]

-## Project Intro/Objective
+## Project Description
 Smart-Yoga Pillow (SaYopillow) is a Smart Pillow connected to a wireless tracker to monitor sleeping habits and features to determine stress levels.
-The purpose of this project is to determine if those sleeping features can be used to predict a person's snoring rate and reduce it if necessary.
-Another purpose of this project is to simplify the stress level categories to detect early stages of being over stressed from a numerical scale (0 to 4 where 3 to 4 are signs of high strss levels) to a categorical scale (not stressed, stressed, over stressed).
+There are 630 records in this dataset and each record contains sleeping information such as snoring rate, number of hours of sleep, body temperature (Fahrenheit), etc. A common issue people have is reducing their snoring (rate).
+Using multi-linear regression modeling to predict snoring rate, it is possible to determine what features can be adjusted to reduce the snoring rate.
+Another issue is specifying stress levels.
+When asked by a medical professional on how stressed you are from a scale of 0 to 4 (0 being not stressed/low stress levels), there should be a more simplified version of that scale such as a categorical scale (not stressed, stressed, over stressed).
+Using k-means clustering, we can reduce the numerical stress level scale 0 to 4 to three categories.
+This is useful for early detection of being over stressed and receiving proper treatment prematurely.
+For example, if someone is classified as stressed only on the numerical scale, but is actually overly stressed on the categorical scale, this can lead to improper treatment.

 ### Methods Used
 * Multi-Linear Regression Modeling for Predictive Modeling